5 EMDR Tools to Prepare for Online EMDR Treatment - NYC + Beyond

 Part of EMDR reprocessing is naming the sensations you feel in your body while thinking about the traumatic event.

 You can begin to track the sensations you feel in your body daily, without assigning right or wrong.
-Just begin to check in and name any sensations you are experiencing throughout the day.

 Self-Guided Somatic Awareness Practice